OrqueIO/Orqueio-bpm-examples/spin/dataformat-configuration-in-process-application/README.md

 # Process-Application-Level Spin Data Format Configuration

-This example describes how to configure a data format provided by Camunda Spin *on process application level*.
+This example describes how to configure a data format provided by Orqueio Spin *on process application level*.
 It showcases the configuration of the Jackson-based JSON data format that Spin provides out-of-the-box.
 JSON serialization is customized by registering a Jackson module with a custom serializer and deserializer.

 Process-application-specific configuration means that configuration code is part of the process application and therefore isolated from other applications.
 Note that this approach is currently limited to Object variable (de-)serialization.
 See the example on [global data format configuration](../dataformat-configuration-global) for how to configure a data format such that it applies to all applications using Spin.

-In particular, we examine how to customize the serialization of the class [Car](src/main/java/org/camunda/bpm/example/spin/dataformat/configuration/Car.java):
+In particular, we examine how to customize the serialization of the class [Car](src/main/java/io/orqueio/bpm/example/spin/dataformat/configuration/Car.java):

 ```java
 public class Car {